cisco/cisco-network-node-utils/docs/README-develop-node-utils-APIs.md

  4. `default_value:` This is typically the "factory" default state of the property, expressed as an actual value (true, 12, "off", etc)
  5. `kind:` The data type of this property.
 If omitted, the property will be a string by default.
 Commonly used values for this property are `int` and `boolean`.
  6. `multiple:` By default a property is assumed to be found once or not at all by the `get_command`/`get_value` lookup, and an error will be raised if multiple matches are found.
 If multiple matches are valid and expected, you must set `multiple: true` for this property.
+ 7. `os_version:` By default a property is assumed to be supported on all version of software.
+If it is supported starting from a particular version, then this field can be used to specify the version for a particular product_id.

 There are additional YAML command parameters available which are not covered by this document.
 Please see the [README_YAML.md](../lib/cisco_node_utils/cmd_ref/README_YAML.md) document for more information on the structure and semantics of these files.
 The properties in this example require additional context for their `get_value` and `set_value` because they need to differentiate between different eigrp instances.
 This is done with the `context` parameter.
 (For more complex properties, you can define `get_context` and `set_context` separately if needed.)
 Most properties will also have a default value.